 Later, when the harness came off, she still cried quite a bit.
 The cries were an amazing source of connection: by then, because I had listened to her so well, I could mostly identify based on her volume and tone of voice what she was working on—whether it was frustration, fear, anger or sadness.
 I was in awe that such tiny babies could express such a range of emotions.
 The deep connection we forged during these times connected has remained.
 Now, at age 4, she is a delightful child to be around most of the time, and lots of adults comment on how relaxed she is.

 In learning how to Staylisten with our child and get through that difficult time, I had a lot of help.
 I had a Listening Partnership as well as caring listening from an experienced counselor.
 When my partner came home from work, I would go into another room and cry and cry, which helped me find the emotional space to be able to listen well to my baby.
 I would not want to have missed this time, when I learned such valuable life skills, and which was filled with so many intense feelings and so many lovely supportive people.
 I have used Listening Tools often since then.

-In 2013, I took the Parenting by Connection Starter Class in preparation for applying to be trained as an instructor.
-Becoming an Instructor of Parenting by Connection has been a dream come true.
+In 2013, I took the Hand in Hand Parenting Tools Starter Class in preparation for applying to be trained as an Instructor.
+Becoming a Certified Instructor of Hand in Hand Parenting has been a dream come true.
 I am so passionate about this work and this way of being with children, and not just children but people in general.
 I see such a need in the world for people to be listened to and allowed to “just be” rather than trying to find connection through “doing.”
 And it gives me so much joy to watch people transform their relationships with their children and become more connected and less strained and stressed.

 Emotions are our friends.
 They are nothing to be afraid of, nothing to push away.
 They should not make us angry.
 In fact, emotions are like children: when we hear them and understand them, they create space for aliveness, creativity and clarity.